selendra/selendra/README.md

 ## 🚀 Overview

 Selendra is a next-generation Layer 1 blockchain that combines the best of Ethereum compatibility with Substrate's flexibility and performance.
-Built on Cardinal Cryptography's AlephBFT consensus, Selendra delivers sub-second finality, low transaction costs, and enterprise-grade reliability.
+Built on Cardinal Cryptography's AlephBFT consensus, Selendra finalises blocks in about a second, at low transaction cost.

 ### Key Features

-- **⚡ Blazing Fast**: Sub-second finality with Aura block production + AlephBFT consensus
+- **⚡ Blazing Fast**: About one second to finality with Aura block production + AlephBFT consensus
 - **🔗 EVM Compatible**: Full Ethereum compatibility via Frontier - deploy Solidity contracts seamlessly
 - **🔐 Unified Accounts**: Native ↔ EVM account mapping for superior user experience
 - **💰 Low Fees**: Optimized transaction costs with dynamic EVM base fee adjustment